Darling River Eco Corridor 27

 Project Information:

-Darling River Eco Corridor 27 is a Human-Induced Regeneration (HIR) project located in the rangelands of Western New South Wales, approximately 95km west of the township of Bourke and 60km northwest of Louth.
-Registered in February 2018, the project encompasses a significant land area of 37,569 hectares within the Mulga Lands bioregion.
-The surrounding region is characterized by extensive pastoral leases, primarily used for grazing sheep, cattle, and goats on native vegetation.
+Darling River Eco Corridor 27 is a Human-Induced Regeneration (HIR) project located approximately 100km west of Bourke in the far north-west of New South Wales.
+Registered in February 2018, the project encompasses a significant area of 37,569 hectares within the Mulga Lands bioregion.
+It operates across the pastoral properties of Goonery and Tringadee, situated in a remote area roughly halfway between the towns of Bourke and Wanaaring.